kartikvashistha/zed-ansible/README.md

 # zed-ansible

-A WIP Ansible LSP Extension for the Zed editor.
+Ansible LSP Extension for the Zed editor.

 ## Recomended Settings